actifsource/ch.actifsource.example.derivedproperty/README.md

 The targets are defined by DerivedReleationAspect.

 ## DerivedAttribute
-An attribute is a simple value-typed property of a class and cannot be edited.
+An DerivedAttribute is a simple value-typed property of a class and cannot be edited.
 The values are defined by DerivedAttributeAspect.

 ![Model Snippet Built-In](images/derivedproperty.png)